 Public healthcare in Bulgaria

 Public healthcare is managed by the Ministry of Health.
-Although medical staff in Bulgaria are highly trained, many new arrivals may find the facilities in public hospitals vary widely.
-Medical facilities are quite modern and well-maintained in urban centres like Sofia and Plovdiv but can be somewhat lacking in rural areas.
+Although medical staff in Bulgaria are highly trained, new arrivals may find that the facilities in public hospitals vary widely.
 Expats will also find that English is not widely spoken in public hospitals.

 EU and EEA citizens can use their European Health Insurance Cards (EHIC) at Bulgarian public hospitals until they become residents of Bulgaria.
 British expats can also use their GHIC – or, for pensioners, their S1 forms.
 Once officially registered as citizens, foreign residents will have their healthcare provided for under Bulgaria’s compulsory healthcare insurance scheme.